MrHardcode/Fog-Carport/README.md

 <img align="right" src="https://i.imgur.com/OLoJ7oB.png">
   </p>

-Made by [4 students](https://github.com/HrBjarup/Fog-Carport/graphs/contributors) of Computer Science AP, CPHBusiness, Kgs.
+Made by Group 2, consisting of these [4 students](https://github.com/HrBjarup/Fog-Carport/graphs/contributors) of Computer Science AP, CPHBusiness, Kgs.
 Lyngby, Denmark.
 This is the repository for our third project of the second semester.